phpmyadmin/phpmyadmin/docs/security.rst

 could for example be a piece of JavaScript code that would do any number of nasty things.

-phpMyAdmin tries to escape all userdata before it is rendered into html for the browser.
+phpMyAdmin tries to escape all user data before it is rendered into html for the browser.

 .. seealso::